mapperr/trl/README.md

         with board_shortcut you can select the board you want to work with

     trl l [<list_shortcut>]
-        shows the board you have currently selected with list_shortcut you can show a single list
+        shows lists and cards in the board you have currently selected with list_shortcut you can show cards a single list

+    trl ll
+        shows only the board's lists

     trl c <card_shortcut> [o | m <list_shortcut> | e]
         shows the card infos